bitrat/gallagher-restapi-mobilecredential/README.md

   - create at least 2 users in RequestAccess access group
   - create at least 2 users in NoAccess access group

+## Install and setup .env file
+The .env file in the gallagher-restapi-mobilecredential directory contains all the "setup" configurations that should not be on the public internet. it is ignored using the .gitignore file (so it isn't checked in with the code).
+An example of what that file contains is shown in the image.

 ## Install and setup Vue.js
 Create simple-auth Project – axios to send front-end requests to Flask app

-* Navigate into PyGallRest\simple-auth Project folder
+* Navigate into gallagher-restapi-mobilecredential\simple-auth Project folder

 * npm install